Trump Tweet Fails To Save Kentucky Coal-Fired Power Plant

 In an environmental assessment published earlier this month, TVA staff proposed retiring the coal-fired plant.
 The report says, "As a large coal unit with medium operating costs and a high forced outage rate, as well as the need for significant repairs, PAF Unit 3 does not fit current and likely future portfolio needs."

-The staff estimates closing the Paradise plant and another in eastern Tennessee, called the Bull Run Fossil Plant, will save the agency $320 million.
+The staff estimates that closing the Paradise plant and another in eastern Tennessee called the Bull Run Fossil Plant would save the agency $320 million.
 The vote on Thursday to close Bull Run was unanimous.

 This continues a trend at the TVA of shuttering coal plants in favor of other sources for generating electricity, including natural gas and renewable energy.
 The move has helped attract companies like Google to the area that build large data centers and want to power them with cleaner sources of energy.

-Despite that, President Trump said on Twitter Monday evening, "Coal is an important part of our electricity generation mix and @TVAnews should give serious consideration to all factors before voting to close viable power plants, like Paradise #3 in Kentucky!"
+Despite that, President Trump said on Twitter on Monday evening, "Coal is an important part of our electricity generation mix and @TVAnews should give serious consideration to all factors before voting to close viable power plants, like Paradise #3 in Kentucky!"

-The President did not issue a public comment after the vote but environmental groups were quick to celebrate.
+The president did not issue a public comment after the vote, but environmental groups were quick to celebrate.

-"Once again, Trump's cynical efforts to bail out millionaire coal executives have been overcome by the reality that coal plants can no longer compete with cleaner, cheaper energy sources," says Mary Anne Hitt, Senior Director of Sierra Club's Beyond Coal campaign
+"Once again, Trump's cynical efforts to bail out millionaire coal executives have been overcome by the reality that coal plants can no longer compete with cleaner, cheaper energy sources," says Mary Anne Hitt, senior director of Sierra Club's Beyond Coal campaign.

-Murray Energy Corporation did not respond to a request for comment.
+Murray Energy Corp. did not respond to a request for comment.
 In an emailed statement before the vote, the company reached the opposite conclusion of TVA staff: "In the interest of the TVA ratepayers, the remaining coal-fired unit at the Paradise Plant must remain in operation.
 The power will be more reliable and lower cost."

-Despite concerns about coal's significant contributions to climate change, President Trump has made his support for the coal business a key point during his election campaign and presidency.
+Despite concerns about coal's significant contributions to climate change, Trump has made his support for the coal business a key point during his election campaign and presidency.